-For Example: A factory buys health insurance for all employees as per requirements defined by Factories Act.
-In this case, ITC will be available even though such insurance is for personal benefit of employees while being a requirement of law
+For Example A factory buys health insurance for all employees as per requirements defined by the Factories Act.
+In this case, ITC will be available even though such insurance is for the personal benefit of employees while being a requirement of law

 -where such inward supply of goods or services or both of a particular category is used by a registered person for making an outward taxable supply of the same category of goods or services or both or as part of a taxable composite or mixed supply

 • travel benefits extended to employees on vacation such as leave or home travel concession